-A little context with as little spoiling as possible: in the following excerpt from the book, Sydney is driving a car with … let’s just say, someone she’d rather not be.
+A little context with as little spoiling as possible: in the following excerpt from the book, Sydney is driving a car with … let’s just say, someone with whom she’d rather not be driving.

 I started the engine and shifted the gear on the steering column, passing Drive the first time and having to go back for it.
 We lurched a bit when I hit the gas, so I paused to adjust my distance from the pedals again.

 “Sorry,” I said.

 “Keep to the speed limit in towns, no more than five miles over outside of towns,” he said.